-The FILTER attribute is used to prevent a property from appearing in the Compiler's output files.
-For example, the LAST\MODIFIED property, which specifies the date on which the drawing page was last written, is filtered from the output by default since it is normally of no interest to analysis programs.
+The FILTER attribute prevents a property from appearing in the Compiler's output files.
+For example, the LAST_MODIFIED property, which specifies the date on which the drawing page was last written, is filtered from the output by default since it is normally of no interest to analysis programs.
 The intent of supporting filtering is to reduce the size of design files and to reduce superfluous properties.

 The FILTER attribute is assigned in the property attributes file.
-The user can override this attribute with the PASS\PROPERTY directive which causes the property to be output regardless of its attributes.
-The FILTER\PROPERTY directive can be used to filter properties from the output even if they do not have the FILTER attribute.
+The user can override this attribute with the PASS_PROPERTY directive (which causes the property to be output regardless of its attributes).
+The FILTER_PROPERTY directive can be used to filter properties from the output even if they do not have the FILTER attribute.